Simple Ways To Turn Your Junk Into Cash

 Some tips for Facebook Groups:

-• Be very descriptive, and take pictures of any flaws.
-People appreciate honestly, and they’ll trust you – and buy from you – more for it.
+- Be very descriptive, and take pictures of any flaws.
+People appreciate honesty, and they’ll trust you – and buy from you – more for it.

-For this reason, even though you have to answer questions directly in in Facebook and Facebook messages – which can get a little hectic – and often have to drive somewhere to meet buyers, Facebook groups are by far my favorite way to sell yardsale-type items.
+For this reason, even though you have to answer questions directly on Facebook and Facebook messages – which can get a little hectic – and often have to drive somewhere to meet buyers, Facebook groups are by far my favorite way to sell yard-sale-type items.

 And you might be tempted to go for another round of spring cleaning once the cash starts rolling in (not really, but you might get bit by the selling bug).

-My final parting tip is, if you have stuff laying around that you’re having a hard time parting with, ask yourself if that item benefits you on a regular basis, or if your keeping it based on a dream of a “maybe I’ll use it some day”.
+My final parting tip is, if you have stuff laying around that you’re having a hard time parting with, ask yourself if that item benefits you on a regular basis, or if you’re keeping it based on a dream of a “maybe I’ll use it someday”.

 If you’re even considering putting it in your “sell” pile, the odds are high that you’ll never miss it.